Skip to main content

 3

-In the Public Network section, click Add Endpoint and select HTTPS Domain.
-Specify the private port your application listens on (e.g., 3000, 8080).
-Ensure this port is listed under Private NetworkPorts.
-Public HTTPS traffic on port 443 routes to this private port.
+In the Public Networking section, click Enable next to Suga Domain.
+Specify the target port your application listens on (e.g., 3000, 8080).
+Public HTTPS traffic on port 443 routes to this port.

 4